stormchaserroleplaying/stormchaserRPG/Spells/2/Divination/index.md

 You can also use this spell to detect the presence of thinking creatures that you cannot see.
 When you cast the spell, or as part of the action to sustain the spell during the duration, you can search for thoughts within 30 feet of you.
 The spell can penetrate barriers, but 2 feet of rock, 2 inches of any metal other than lead, or a thin sheet of lead blocks you.
 You can't detect a creature with an Intelligence of 3 or lower, or one that doesn't speak any languages.

-Once you detect the presence of a creature in this way, you can read its thoughts for the rest of the duration as described above, even if yo
+Once you detect the presence of a creature in this way, you can read its thoughts for the rest of the duration as described above, even if you can't see it.
+However, it must still be within range.

 ## Magic Probe
 *2nd level Divination (Ritual)*<br>